-As the leading voice of business for the two counties, the Chamber can support you in getting your views heard and represented locally, regionally, nationally and internationally.
+As the leading voice of business for the two counties, the Chamber can support you in getting your views heard and represented locally, regionally, and nationally.

-We regularly conduct research to better understand the challenges and successes our Members are facing.
-The Chamber is an apolitical organisation whose agenda is driven by the concerns of our Members.
-By regularly conducting local research, the Chamber is able to gauge Members’ experiences of fundamental business issues, from local infrastructure developments to concerns of national pertinence, such as dealing with the skills shortages in our workforce.
+We regularly conduct research to better understand the challenges and successes our Members are face.
+The Chamber is an apolitical organisation whose agenda is driven by the concerns of Members.
+By regularly conducting local research, the Chamber is able to gauge Members’ experiences of fundamental business issues, from local infrastructure developments to concerns of national pertinence, such as dealing with the labour market skills shortage.

-The more members engage and communicate with us, the better we will be able to lobby on their behalf.
-Using the British Chamber of Commerce’s Quarterly Economic Survey our Members identify the challenges, barriers and successes they have experienced in the previous quarter.
-The QES is a crucial tool which we use to gain insights into the fortunes of the business community and ensures that we are always in tune with what Members needs.
+The more Members engage and communicate with us, the better we will be able to lobby on their behalf.
+Using the British Chamber of Commerce’s Quarterly Economic Survey (QES) businesses identify the challenges, barriers and successes they have experienced in the previous quarter.
+The QES is a crucial tool which we use to gain insights into the business community and ensures that we are always in tune with what Members needs.
 In addition to running the QES, we also conduct research in response to common challenges local businesses face.
 Recent research has included surveys regarding local salary and benefit packages, infrastructure and cyber security.

 By conducting formal research and engaging with our Members, we are able to represent their views on a local and national level.
 The Chamber continuously represents and advances business interests that will drive the economic development of the two counties.
-We pledge to maintain a constant dialogue through a variety of mediums; be it our Chamber magazine, Business Direction, or our many member events, we continually relay messages of importance to our members, whilst remaining ready to listen and respond to any new concerns that they may face.
+We pledge to maintain a constant dialogue with Government through a variety of mediums; we continually relay the key challenges and opportunities businesses face to local MPs and Ministers working in central government.

-With our members, we regularly attend Area Council meetings and quarterly roundtables with the local Bank of England representative.
-It is this local knowledge that allows us to produce larger policy documents, such as our Business Manifesto, a pre-general election document which sets out our policy goals and pledges for the period of the next administration.
+With our Members, we regularly attend Area Council meetings and quarterly roundtables with the local Bank of England representative.
+It is this local knowledge that allows us to produce larger policy documents, such as our Business Manifesto, which set out our policy goals and campaigns for the following year.

 We take a multifaceted approach to our policy work, campaigning locally and nationally, on a variety of issues that are essential to stimulating local economic growth and creating an environment that is conducive to helping businesses prosper.